z00mantwo/BoxTurtleMC/README.md

 Use the [AFC Klipper Add-on](https://github.com/ArmoredTurtle/AFC-Klipper-Add-On/)'s "TEST lane=lane1" to check each motor control is setup properly.

 ## Options
-- You can use a 2 pin
+- You can use a JST XH 2.54mm 2-pin female socket for the CANH/CANL rather than a 2 pin header if you want.
--

 - Only purchasing the components you need.
 All locations on the board do not need to be populated.
 You can choose and select the ones you want to populate based on your intended usage.
 Below is a board setup to only use motors 1-4.

 ![BT_Render](images/PXL_20250323_005901771.jpg)